gtortone/mpmt-board-midas/README.md

 ## Introduction

-These MIDAS frontends collect events from multiple MPMT then through MIDAS flow data are stored in MIDAS event files or analyzed with MIDAS analyzer.
+These MIDAS frontends collect events and monitored data from multiple MPMT then through MIDAS flow data are stored in MIDAS event files or analyzed with MIDAS analyzer.

-MPMT DAQ software is composed by two parts:
+MPMT DAQ software is composed by different parts:

 - [Zynq-ARM event producer](producer/README.md)
 - [MPMT events frontend](frontend/README.md)